vvvv/The-Gray-Book/roadmap/planned.md

 ## 5.x
 * Inspektor
 * Logging framework
+* Error View
 * Compute() inputs for TextureFX nodes
+* Node set to communicate with a [redis](https://redis.io/) database
+* OSC and redis backends for global channels

 ## 6.0
 * Package Manager: replacing the commandline for installing NuGets